 If you have more time I would suggest trying: Star Wars in VR: Trials on Tatooine (fight with lightsabers), Tilt Brush (3D painting), Job Simulator (a comedic game where you can be a chef, office worker, car mechanic or convenience store clerk), Richie’s Plank Experience (confront your fear of heights), or I Expect You To Die (become the next 007) just to name a few of the massive collection of VR games available.

-No matter if you try the more private VR gamer experience with Xpeeria that offers a larger selection of games, or the multiroom Colony VR which has a more professional room setup and soon to be mixed reality green screen you are certain to have a blast playing VR games.
+No matter if you try the more VR with XPR, Colony VR, or Room Escape Ottawa you are certain to have a blast playing VR games.
 Every time I watched someone put on the virtual reality headset their face always lit up with pure joy and awe, and I’m confident you will enjoy the experience too.
 So, don’t take my word for it, try some VR games for yourself!